 Learning To Breathe

-This rapid breathing often results in irregular patterns, such as fast, shallow breaths, as the respiratory system develops and adapts to life outside the womb.
 The pause in periodic breathing usually lasts five to 10 seconds.
 Newborns with periodic breathing may repeat this cycle three or more times in a row.

 While most rapid or irregular breathing is normal as newborns adjust, persistent or severe changes in breathing could signal a breathing problem and should be evaluated by a medical professional.